HTangl/DIDIY/README.md

 The DIDIY is an all in one board designed to make building a rectangle controller much more simple and straightforward.

-I sell these on [Etsy](https://www.etsy.com/shop/HTangl) but they generally sell out very quickly so if they’re not in stock check the [HTangl discord](https://discord.gg/yAeFsbCDpv) for info on when another batch is coming out.

 If you’d like to assemble one of these boards yourself this repository contains the files necessary to order the boards from JLCPCB.
 They have a 5 board minimum order but the boards are pretty cheap.

 ## How to order from JLCPCB ##